lowRISC/opentitan/hw/ip/uart/doc/_index.md

 line is still low before detecting the START bit.
 If the line has returned high the glitch is ignored.
-After it detects the START bit, the RX module samples at the center of each bit-time and gathers incoming serial bits into a charcter buffer.
-If the STOP bit is detected as high and the optional partity bit is correct the data byte is pushed into a 32 byte deep RX FIFO.
+After it detects the START bit, the RX module samples at the center of each bit-time and gathers incoming serial bits into a character buffer.
+If the STOP bit is detected as high and the optional parity bit is correct the data byte is pushed into a 32 byte deep RX FIFO.
 The data can be read out by reading {{< regref "RDATA" >}} register.